datguyducky/diceware-generator/README.md

 # Diceware generator 🎲
-Using weak password or passphrase is still most common mistake users do when securing their accounts and because of that I decided to make this website to show people that creating strong passwords/passphrases isn't really that hard.
-Memorizing them don't need to be hard and I will show it to you be using method called Diceware.
+Using weak password or passphrase is still most common mistake users do when securing their accounts and because of that I decided to make this website to show people that creating and memorizing strong passwords/passphrases isn't really that hard.

 <p align="center">
   <img src="img/page.png" alt="How this page looks" width="960">